JcortesJ/event-scraper/readMe.md

 # How to run the program:
 Install requests and lxml with pip and execute scraper.py.
 You will get a directory with a file for each event.
-It may not work the firestore uploading function, because in the repo is not the serviceAccountKey due to security reasons
+It may not work the firestore uploading function, because in the repo there is not the serviceAccountKey due to security reasons